 BLANK ETIQUETTE

-Menswear label Blank Etiquette was founded by Tosca Wyss in 2015, after she graduated from the prestigious Kunsthochschule Weissensee in Berlin.
+Menswear label Blank Etiquette was founded by Tosca Wyss in 2015 after she graduated from the prestigious Kunsthochschule Weissensee in Berlin.
 Tosca is mainly inspired by macro narratives, such as social relations and online globalization, and this is reflected in the bricolage of various cultural references that are characteristic of her work.
 The A/W 2016/17 collection is influenced by American hip-hop culture: loose silhouettes, funky geometric prints and vibrant contrasting colors, such as orange, salmon-pink and black/white.
 These are paired with classic tailored pieces, refined embroidery and Asian elements.
 Her use of unconventional but high quality materials further enhances the ‘streetwear couture’ aspect of Blank Etiquette.

 The brand is currently sold via online stores and a few select retailers in Germany, Switzerland and Japan.
-Only 50 numbered pieces per design are produced to ensure exclusivity and sustainability, making which means these collections are also a statement means of protestingagainst the fashion mass production. of fashion.
-The upcoming S/S 2017 collection includes some womenswear styles too.
+Only 50 numbered pieces per design are produced to ensure exclusivity and sustainability, which means these collections are also a means of protesting the mass production of fashion.
+The upcoming S/S 2017 collection includes some womenswear styles, too.

 http://blank-etiquette.com